stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Add "take all" command when looting creatures to take all the loot at once.
 - [x] Add Holyheal
 - [x] Add ProtectiveHeal
+- [x] Add spell cooldowns and a way to handle them

 # Low Priority TODOs
 - Add more content(monster, zone/subzones, npcs, items, vendors, spells and etc)